 Okay, I know I’ve been busy, but this is nuts.
-No posts in more than a year?
+No posts in more than two years?
 Wow!

 Returning to the intended topic of this blog, I would like to recommend the book “Not Trauma Alone“, by Steven Gold.
 (You can find my review on Amazon, by the way.)

 One chapter is fairly heavy on how the practicing therapist should apply the author’s schema with clients.
-He stresses that, far from being “manipulative”, we are actually flailing helplessly.
-It’s just that we were raised, trained, to do things in manners which appear (to the uncharitable) to be manipulation.
+He stresses that, far from being “manipulative”, we BPD’ers are actually flailing helplessly.
+It’s just that we were raised — we were explicitly or implicitly trained — to do things in manners which appear (to the uncharitable or uninformed) to constitute manipulation.

 Which seems obvious, really, when we’re in the middle of the situation.
 But, as “normals”, hardly any clinicians seem to have any clue.